 My Top 7 Tips For Hiking With Kids

 - Make it a Learning Experience

 1) Keep it fun

 It must be fun if you want your kids to enjoy hiking.
-My goal whenever taking my ids into the mountains was to share my passion for hiking with them.
+My goal whenever taking my kids into the mountains was to share my passion for hiking with them.
 I made sure to take the time to point out small animals and plants to keep the kids interested.
 When hiking, stop at exciting lookouts and let the kids take pictures.
 Playing games like eye spy or singing songs will help keep them entertained and motivated.
-When we do overnight hikes, I like to bring a pack of cards so we can play at night.
+When we do overnight hikes, I like to bring a pack of cards in my bag so we can play at night.
 It’s terrific father-son time, and I really connect with the kids.
 Here are a few hiking games that kids love.

 Hiking Games to Play

 - Hiking Scavenger Hunt – Make a list of items everyone has to find.
 The first one to see them all wins.

 - Roving Hide and Seek (Good for older kids)

 The list of hiking games is limitless if you use your imagination.

 2) Start With Easier Hikes and Work Your Way Up